NEWIM-Fuller Formation Cohort

 “I am the Vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit” (John 15:5).

 This ten-month cohort of women from NEWIM’s network is designed to strengthen our spiritual and missional formation.
-NEWIM-Fuller Formation Groups (NFFG) are a hands-on, relational way to learn and nurture spiritual practices that equip us to deepen our connection to Christ and participate in his work in this world.
+NEWIM-Fuller Formation Groups (NFFG) are a hands-on, relational way to learn spiritual practices that equip us to deepen our connection to Christ and participate in his work in this world.

 Curious about what spiritual formation is all about?
 Watch “Knowing Christ Today: the Shape of Christian Spiritual Formation.”
 Dr. Porter is the Executive Director of the Martin Center, Westmont College.
 Spiritual formation is about Christ being formed in us so that we might grow in our inner being to be increasingly more like Christ, loving God, loving others, and bearing fruit (John 15:16, Mark 9:20-29).